 On January 21, 2021, after invoking a thirty-day extension during which to respond.
-65 P.S. § 67.902(b), the District denied the Request, arguing that the request for text messages do not exist and providing an attestation made under the penalty of perjury from Teresa Barna, Secretary and records custodian for the District, attesting that text messages do not exist.
-The District also asserted that the District emails between the superintendent and solicitor are protected by attorney-client privilege.
-The District further asserts that emails between the superintendent and other board members do not exist in electronic format because the emails contain exempt information that would require redaction in hard copy form.
+65 P.S. § 67.902(b), the District denied the Request, arguing that invoices for Item 1 are exempt pursuant to attorney-client privilege and attorney-work product doctrine and that invoices responsive to Item 2 do not exist.
+The District provided an attestation made under the penalty of perjury from Teresa Barna, Secretary and records custodian for the District, attesting that invoices for delinquent tax collection services do not exist.

 On February 1, 2021, the Requester appealed to the OOR, challenging the denial and stating grounds for disclosure.
-The Requester also stated that the emails exist in electronic format and the District is capable of electronic redaction.
 The OOR invited both parties to supplement the record and directed the District to notify any third parties of their ability to participate in this appeal.
 65 P.S. § 67.1101(c).